sepiariver/binliner-js/README.md

 ### Example

 > If Bob's age is less than 21, reject.
 If his age is 21 to 65, check his license, and reject if invalid.
 If he is over 65 and has a valid license, re-test.
 If he fails the test, or lacks a valid license, reject.

+Note: this example is not intended to condone ageism

 ```js
 import Binliner from 'binliner-js';